c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         sta $dc00
         lda $dc01
         and #%01000000              ; Column 6
-        beq tecla_apretada          ; If it is 0, then it was pressed
+        beq pressed_key             ; If it is 0, then it was pressed

 Like the joystick, a value of 0 indicates that it was pressed, and a 1 indicates that it was not.